nicoburniske/NBA-Fantasy/README.md

 ## CRUD OPERATIONS ##

-CREATE:
+* CREATE:

-By creating a new user, one creates a new user_team entry in the database.
+ * By creating a new user, one creates a new user_team entry in the database.

-READ:
+* READ:

-There are many different read operation being made.
+  * There are many different read operation being made.
 One example is the "All Current Players" Table

-The "All Current Players" table shows all the players who participated in the 2018-2019 NBA season.
+  * The "All Current Players" table shows all the players who participated in the 2018-2019 NBA season.
 This is done by reading the data available in the player_season table in the database.
 In the case that players were traded during the season, players can play for multiple different teams in a given season.
 This is taken into account when displaying the players, their teams and their statistics.

-UPDATE:
+*UPDATE:

-By adding the selected player, we are updating the team that the given player is on.
+  *By adding the selected player, we are updating the team that the given player is on.

-DELETE:
+*DELETE:

-By deleting your account, we are deleting an entry in the user_team table.
-All players who were on your team are made available.
-Other users in the league can now add them to their team.
+  *By deleting an account, we are deleting an entry in the user_team table.
+All players who were previously on the user team are now made available.
+Other users in the league are now able to add them to their team.